Search This Blog

 Nailed Down Groundsheets

 In Canada, where I mostly reside, I had never seen a groundsheet on a lawn bowling green that was tacked immovably in one place, even though I have bowled now for ten years.
 I have seen lots of temporary, moveable groundsheets.
-In fact where the playing surface is real grass as opposed to a synthetic carpet groundsheets are mandatory usually.
-For lawn bowls, which is trying to keep its membership participation up, there will always be new bowlers who a certain portion of the time create divots as well as aging bowlers who can no longer bend down like they used to and now are consistent ‘dumpers’.
+In fact, where the playing surface is real grass as opposed to a synthetic carpet, groundsheets are often mandatory.
+Lawn bowling clubs that are always trying to keep their membership participation up will always have beginning bowlers who, a certain portion of the time, create divots as well as aging bowlers who can no longer bend down like they used to and now are consistent ‘dumpers’.
 Maintenance of a high-quality, fast, grass green is expensive; volunteers are usually both amateur and few in number, so some form of groundsheet is a standard solution.

-So at both Valverde LBC and Balaia LBC, I was not surprised to find groundsheets although this was the first time I had seen them at either club in the years before the Covid interruption.
+So, at both Valverde LBC and Balaia LBC in Portugal, I was not surprised to find groundsheets although this was the first time I had seen them at either club in the years before the Covid interruption.
 What surprised me was to find them permanently tacked down and consequently not moveable.

-My objection to fixed groundsheets is not that it reduces the precision, accuracy or benefit of experience for any player but that it removes one of the important strategic elements of the game itself.
+My objection to a fixed groundsheet is not that it reduces the precision, accuracy, or benefit of experience for any player but that it removes one of the important strategic elements of the game itself- moving the mat.

 I know that I am in the overwhelming minority when I maintain that this is a substantial change.
-At the same time, I want to be clear that in spite of this loss, I unambiguously support using these grass protectors in whatever form controlling bodies feel is necessary.
-Protecting the quality of the playing surface must be our first priority.
+At the same time, I want to be clear that despite this loss, I unambiguously support using these grass protectors in whatever form controlling bodies feel is necessary.
+Protecting the quality of the playing surface must be our highest priority.

 Although in social bowls moving the mat forward by more than say a meter is rarely seen, it is part of the game.
 In fact, as can be seen by watching competitive bowls either outdoors or in, moving the mat up the maximum possible distance is the most frequent tactic when trying to change the flow of a game.
 Moving the mat up to at least two meters from the hog line is the most dependable way to deliver the jack for a shorter end.
 With the mat two meters short of the hog line, so long as your jack delivery finishes within four meters of the forward ditch it will be acceptable for play.
 With the front edge of the mat touching a hog line you still have a target area two meters in length onto which to deliver a playable short jack!